MBDB: Australia

 MBDB is considered a Schedule 9 Prohibited substance in Australia under the Poisons Standard (October 2015).
 A Schedule 9 substance is a substance which may be abused or misused, the manufacture, possession, sale or use of which should be prohibited by law except when required for medical or scientific research, or for analytical, teaching or training purposes with approval of Commonwealth and/or State or Territory Health Authorities.

 Finland

 Scheduled in the "government decree on psychoactive substances banned from the consumer market".

 Russia

 MBDB is included into Schedule 1 of the Controlled Substances Act.

 Sweden

 Sveriges riksdags health ministry Statens folkhälsoinstitut classified MBDB as "health hazard" under the act Lagen om förbud mot vissa hälsofarliga varor (translated Act on the Prohibition of Certain Goods Dangerous to Health) as of Feb 25, 1999, in their regulation SFS 1999:58 listed as "2-metylamino-1-(3,4-metylendioxifenyl)-butan (MBDB)", making it illegal to sell or possess.

+United States

+MBDB is a Schedule I controlled substance in the United States as it is an isomer of MDEA.